 Best Checking Sign Up Bonus – TD Beyond Checking Account – $300 Bonus

-If a sign-up bonus for opening a new bank account gets your attention, then I’d recommend looking at the TD Beyond Checking account, which currently offers a $300 sign up bonus for new customers who meet the eligibility criteria.
+Suppose a sign-up bonus for opening a new bank account gets your attention.
+In that case, I’d recommend looking at the TD Beyond Checking account, which currently offers a $300 sign-up bonus for new customers who meet the eligibility criteria.

-- Get full details on the TD Bank website, on our TD Bank Bonus Offer page, or in our TD Bank Review.
+• Get full details on the TD Bank website, our TD Bank Bonus Offer page, or our TD Bank Review.

-There is also a $150 cash bonus for new TD Convenience CheckingSM account customers, after receiving direct deposits of $500 or more within 60 days.
+There is also a $150 cash bonus for new TD Convenience CheckingSM account customers after receiving direct deposits of $500 or more within 60 days.
+The biggest downside is the limited geographic area of this offer.
+You can read our TD Bank Review or visit the TD Bank website for more information.

-For more information, you can read our TD Bank Review, or visit the TD Bank website.
+For more information, you can read our Chase Bank Review or visit the Chase Bank website.

 Best Checking Account for Military Members & Families – USAA

 USAA Federal Savings Bank.
-I’ve been a USAA member for well over a decade now, stemming from my days in the US Air Force.
-You do need to have a military affiliation (current or former member of the military, or son or daughter of USAA member) to become a USAA member and use their banking and other products and services.
+I’ve been a USAA member for over a decade, stemming from my days in the US Air Force.
+You need to have a military affiliation (current or former military member, or son or daughter of a USAA member) to become a USAA member and use their banking and other products and services.

 For more information or to open a checking account online visit their website: www.usaa.com